RocketCommunicationsInc/astro/packages/angular/README.md

 ### This repo is currently in devlopement.

-This repo will be updated frequently with the [Astro components in Stencil repo](https://github.com/RocketCommunicationsInc/astro-components-stencil).
+This repo will be updated frequently with the [Astro package](https://github.com/RocketCommunicationsInc/astro/tree/main/packages/web-components).

 ### Known Issues